rhdunn/reecedunn.co.uk/espeak-for-android.md

 2. Speech rate and pitch are correctly handled, so eSpeak on Android sounds like it does on the desktop;
 3. Speech rate is set as words per minute;
 4. Pitch, base pitch and volume are configurable as percentages;
-5. The eSpeak variant can be selected;
+5. The eSpeak variant can be selected, including the NVDA voice variants;
+6. Punctuation level and punctuation characters are configurable;
-6. Languages are correctly selected (e.g. selecting Slovak and Slovenian, or selecting Cantonese Chinese);
+7. Languages are correctly selected (e.g. selecting Slovak and Slovenian, or selecting Cantonese Chinese);
-7. Language names are correctly displayed (e.g. "Scottish English" is displayed as "English (United Kingdom, Scottish Standard English)");
+8. Language names are correctly displayed (e.g. "Scottish English" is displayed as "English (United Kingdom, Scottish Standard English)");
-8. Accent and special characters are supported;
+9. Accent and special characters are supported;
-9. MIPS-based devices are supported;
+10. MIPS-based devices are supported;
-10. Various memory leaks and crashes are fixed;
+11. Various memory leaks and crashes are fixed;
-11. SSML is only processed if the SSML markup is wrapped in a &lt;speak&gt; tag.
+12. SSML is only processed if the SSML markup is wrapped in a &lt;speak&gt; tag;
+13. Support for importing custom-built eSpeak dictionaries.

 Pronunciation errors should be reported to the [espeak-general@lists.sourceforge.net](mailto:espeak-general@lists.sourceforge.net) mailing list.